andres-lowrie/lang/docs/content/docs/basics/blocks.md

   y:string,
   foo:'bar',

-  // The following line will tell the compiler that this is a body block y = 'something else',
+  // The following line will tell the interpreter that this is a body block y = 'something else',
 }